-EQUALITY IMPACT ASSESSMENT STATEMENT Date of submission: N/A No, (detail included below as to reasoning) Outcome: N/A Statement: N/A
+EQUALITY IMPACT ASSESSMENT STATEMENT Date of submission: N/A No, (detail included below as to reasoning) Outcome: N/A Statement: N/A ·

 IMPACT ASSESSMENT QUALITY AND SAFETY IMPLICATIONS/IMPACT No, there are no specific quality and safety implications related to the activity outlined in this report.
-LEGAL IMPLICATIONS/IMPACT Yes, please see detail below The declarations of interests process ensures DHCW staff adhere to the organisation's statutory responsibilities.
+LEGAL Yes, please see detail below IMPLICATIONS/IMPACT The declarations of interests process ensures DHCW staff adhere to the organisation's statutory responsibilities.
 FINANCIAL IMPLICATION/IMPACT No, there are no specific financial implication related to the activity outlined in this report WORKFORCE IMPLICATION/IMPACT No, there is no direct impact on resources as a result of the activity outlined in this report.
 SOCIO ECONOMIC IMPLICATION/IMPACT No. there are no specific socio-economic implications related to the activity outlined in this report

-Standards of Behaviour Report Page 2 of 5 Author: Laura Tolley Approver: Chris Darling
+Standards of Behaviour Report Page 2 of 5

-RESEARCH AND INNOVATION IMPLICATION/IMPACT No, there is no specific research and innovation implication relating to the activity outlined within this report
+RESEARCH AND INNOVATION IMPLICATION/IMPACT No, there is no specific research and innovation implications relating to the activity outlined within this report